 Creative Meditation Techniques:

 The next two meditation techniques that we will explore come from the Buddhist religion and aim to cultivate the subliminal virtuous states of loving-kindness and compassion.
 According to Buddhist scriptures, there are four sublime states or four immeasurables, that should be developed: loving-kindness, compassion, sympathetic joy, and equanimity.
 To help with the cultivation of these states, a number of useful meditation techniques, that have been used by spiritual aspirants for hundreds of centuries, are prescribed.
 One prominently known and celebrated technique is Metta, or Loving-Kindness, Meditation, which creatively promotes loving-kindness by instructing meditators to send wishes of well-being towards one’s self, others, and the whole of humanity.

 How to Practice:

-There are a number of different variations of Metta Meditation that help meditators cultivate loving-kindness towards oneself and others.
+There are a number of different variations of Metta Meditation that help meditators cultivate loving-kindness towards themselves and others.
 Before beginning to practice Metta Meditation, practitioners would want to focus their attention on their heart center with the goal of bringing about positive feelings of loving-kindness.
-Then, to begin the practice, one would want to visualize themselves, send good wishes towards the image, and repeating the following phrases: May I be happy.
+Then, to begin the practice, one would want to visualize themselves, send good wishes towards the image, and repeat the following phrases: May I be happy.
 May I be well.
 May I be safe.
 May I be peaceful and at ease.

 Upon completing the process of visualizing each person, one may end the practice by sending the loving energy that was cultivated in the practice towards their neighborhood, city, and the entire world.